-The OPC Client connection to third party OPC Servers runs in a Windows Service called OAS Data Service.
+The OPC Client connection to third party OPC Servers runs in a Windows Service called OAS OPC (previously called OPC Systems Data).
 By default this Windows Service runs under the System account.
-Connecting to other OPC Servers on the same PC that also run under the System account is easy.

 If the OPC Server is running as a Service you can often leave the Service Log On to the Local System account, but check the box for “allow service to interact with desktop” if DCOM security is restricting the connection.

-Refer to the OPC Communications – Troubleshooting section in this help file or the following video to resolve all OPC connection issues.
+Refer to the Troubleshoot OPC Communications section in this Knowledge Base to resolve all OPC connection issues.